 Sandoz also recommends that an allergist writes a prescription directly for Symjepi or writes the prescription as “epinephrine injection” rather than “epinephrine auto-injector” to ensure patients receive the alternative during their first attempt to fill their prescription.

 In 2018, Teva Pharmaceuticals launched its FDA-approved generic 0.3 mg version of the EpiPen but, as it was produced in the Pfizer plant with the manufacturing delays, it was in short supply.
 However, Teva’s 0.3 mg device came off the FDA’s shortage list as of mid-August 2019.
-On Aug.
-20, Teva also announced the launch of its authorized generic EpiPen Jr (0.15 mg).
+In late summer, Teva also announced the launch of its authorized generic EpiPen Jr (0.15 mg).

 Both these devices carry a retail price of $300 per two-pack.
 The company offers a savings card of up to $30 per two-pack carton to commercially insured patients.
 Get the savings card here.